mavzerburak0/IoT-sample/README.md

 # IoT-sample
-IoT Lab for ICS
+#### IoT Lab for ICS

 This repository is prepared for I600 Introduction to Computers and Informatics Course in Tallinn University of Technology.

-Requirements
+## Getting Started

+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+See deployment for notes on how to deploy the project on a live system.

+## Prerequisites

-Python 3.x
+* Python 3.x
+* Wemos ESP32
+* Jumper Cables

-Running
+## Running

 First clone the repository to your computer via Git.
 Following commands are for Linux and Mac.
 Note that the codes are in src/ folder.